Rodica24/LFAF_Labs/Reports/Report4.md

 ## Implementation description

 First of all, I had to remove the epsilon productions.
-For this I have the `eliminate_epsilon` method.
-It takes a set of productions and removes all epsilon productions from them.
+For this I have the `eliminate_epsilon` method which takes a set of productions and removes all epsilon productions from them.
 It first makes a copy of the productions, finding all symbols that have an epsilon production, and creating a new dictionary.
 Then, iterates over each symbol in the new dictionary and for each occurrence of a symbol that can derive epsilon, it adds new productions to the new dictionary that combine the original production with all possible combinations of the epsilon productions for that symbol.
 ```
     def eliminate_epsilon(self):